 - In Winx Club, Valtor's minions are made up of brainwashed mermaids and witches.

-- The most famous examples in Islam are the Caliphate's ghilman (who murdered four Caliphs in a row), Egypt's Mamelukes (who took over the government), and the Turkish Janissaries (well, not slaves, but at first they were kidnapped Christian children; more Tykebombs, then).
+- The most famous examples in Islam are the Caliphate's ghilman (who murdered four Caliphs in a row), Egypt's Mamelukes (Kypchaks who took over the government), and the Turkish Janissaries (well, not slaves, but at first they were Christian children demanded as tithe; more Tykebombs, then).
 They weren't mooks, though, their employers certainly wouldn't have put with their disloyalty if they weren't good at what they did.

 - Well, later Ottoman Sultans were fed up by their disloyalty and the fact that they were becoming technologically obsolete.
 The disbandment of Janissaries took five Sultans because they would revolt and kill the Sultans opposing them.

 - The Mamelukes were really more of warrior caste than this trope, though.
 Them taking over Mameluke Egypt was probably the best thing that could have ever happened to it also.
 Baybars, the most significant of the Mameluke sultans, is regarded as a hero throughout the Muslim world not only for his piety and good governance, but also essentially for saving the Muslim world at the time from the Mongols, who had pretty much steamrolled Baghdad, which was the heart of the Islamic world before its fall transferred that role to Cairo.